thesilverspoon/reservations/README.md

 Shall the new role be allowed to create more new roles? (y/n) n
 ```

-1. Create a database named "silverspoon", owned by the new user
+5. Create a database named "silverspoon", owned by the new user
 ```
 $ createdb -Omark_pg -Eutf8 silverspoon
 ```

+### `psql` console
-1. Login to the `psql` administrative console:
+Login to the `psql` administrative console:
 ```
 $ psql -U mark_pg silverspoon
 ```

-1. The `psql` prompt looks like this.
+The `psql` prompt looks like this.
 ```
 silverspoon->
 ```

-### List of some commands you can run in `psql`
+List of useful `psql` commands
 ```
 \?   // help
 \q   // quit